Genivia/ugrep/README.md

            When used with option --zmax=NUM, searches the contents of compressed files and archives stored within archives up to NUM levels.

+           Output to a terminal for viewing is enhanced with --pretty, which is enabled by default with the ug command.

            A query terminal user interface (TUI) is opened with -Q (--query) to interactively specify search patterns and view search results.
 A PATTERN argument requires -e PATTERN to start the query TUI with the specified pattern.

-           Output to a terminal for viewing is enhanced with --pretty, which is enabled by default with the ug command.

-           A terminal output pager is enabled with --pager.
+           A terminal output pager is enabled with --pager that accepts an optional COMMAND to view the output.

            Customized output is produced with option --format or --replace.
 Try ug --help format for help with custom formatting of the output.
+See also section FORMAT.
 Predefined formats include CSV with option --csv, JSON with option --json, and XML with option --xml.
 Hexdumps are output with option -X (--hex) or with option --hexdump to customize hexdumps.
-See also section FORMAT.

            A `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.